-Adults and Adolescents who feel they may have a substance abuse or alcohol problem should call the White Deer Run Regional Support Center at: 1-866-769-6822.
+Adults and Adolescents who feel they may have a substance abuse or alcohol problem should call the White Deer Run Regional Support Center at Phone Number: 866-769-6822.
 The White Deer Run Regional Support Center is a free service available 24/7 that has qualified staff ready to assess your situation.
-Staff will make appropriate drug and alcohol service referrals based upon an individual’s situation.
+Staff will make appropriate drug and alcohol service referrals based upon an individual's situation.

-The first step to accessing treatment is to contact the White Deer Run Regional Support Center at: 1-866-769-6822.
-The White Deer Run Regional Support Center is a free service available 24/7 that has qualified staff ready to assess an individual’s situation.
+The first step to accessing treatment is to contact the White Deer Run Regional Support Center at Phone Number: 866-769-6822.
+The White Deer Run Regional Support Center is a free service available 24/7 that has qualified staff ready to assess an individual's situation.
 Staff will determine if emergent care needs are necessary (Detox, Psychiatric, Prenatal/Perinatal) and refer to those services.
 If detox is deemed to be necessary, a direct linkage to detox services is coordinated with a detox facility and transportation arranged.

-Pregnant women shall receive preferential treatment in all levels of care and throughout the drug & alcohol service continuum.
+Pregnant women shall receive preferential treatment in all levels of care and throughout the drug and alcohol service continuum.

 Act 106 of 1989 requires all commercial group health plans, HMOs (Health Maintenance Organizations) and the Children's Health Insurance Program (CHIP) to provide comprehensive treatment for alcohol and drug addictions.
 If an individual is encountering problems accessing their benefits, please follow the following link for a summary of ACT 106 of 1989 and who to contact: Act 106 Summary